-Properly raising a child is considered an exciting challenge and, although there some people who decide not to take it up for specific reasons, we all know that we’re not above life’s cycle and that our greatest contribution to life is progeny.
-This era is called the homogeneous morality era, and it’s defined by the principle of horizontal harmony: Horizontal harmony is only possible when all the individuals of a society have attained the same moral level; otherwise a vertical harmony must be created, that is, a social system where the more moral individuals are not affected by the less moral individuals.
-A clear example of a vertically harmonious system was the retaliatory justice system whose symbol is the Hammurabi code, and which was in force for almost five millennia.
+Properly raising a child is considered by some as an exciting challenge and, although some people decide not to take it up, we all know that we’re not above life’s cycle and that our greatest contribution to life is progeny.
+This era is called the Homogeneous Morality Era, and it’s defined by the principle of horizontal harmony: Horizontal harmony is only possible when all the individuals of a society have attained the same moral level; otherwise a vertical harmony must be created, that is, a social system where the more moral individuals are not affected by the less moral individuals.
+The first vertically harmonious system was the retaliatory justice system whose symbol is the Hammurabi code, and which prevailed for almost five millennia.
 Less moral people were locked up to prevent them from harming more moral people.
-I’ll go back to that primitive form of social organization later on.
+Later, I’ll talk about our current moral organization, which differs greatly from the primitive form of social organization based on restrictions and imprisonment, which is unfortunately still in force in your era.
 Nowadays, we’ve attained a homogeneous moral level.
-There are those whose geniuses allow them to think metamorally, and this discipline: metamoral, is the cornerstone of law today, which is mostly theoretical but also informs our legal system.
-I’ll also say more about this later on.
+There are those whose geniuses allow them to think metamorally, and this discipline: metamorality, creates sound laws that are mostly theoretical, but which inform our legal system.
+I’ll say more about this later.

 We haven’t had a kid yet.
-That can wait a few years since I’m only twenty-eight and she’s only twenty-six.
-We could’ve not married, true, but I’m very confident in her and monogamy implies a small sacrifice, which in psychology is called the conundrum of multiple choice, more popularly known as the conundrum of the cake: We think that by choosing something over other things, we’re giving up on the rest of our choices, so we don’t choose to keep them all, but we’re actually losing them all, since choices run out with time.
-Basically speaking, nowadays we know that we need to eat our cakes; that’s useless to simply have them.
+That can wait, since I’m only twenty-eight and she’s only twenty-six.
+We could’ve not married, but I’m very confident in her and monogamy implies a small sacrifice, which in psychology is called the conundrum of multiple choice, more popularly known as the conundrum of the cake: We think that by choosing something over other things, we’re giving up on the rest of our choices, and therefore we don’t choose, so we can keep them all, but in this way, we’re actually losing all of our choices, since they eventually run out.
+Basically speaking, nowadays, we know that we need to eat our cakes; that it’s useless to simply have them.
 People in the past were very resilient to commit to a long-term relationship.
-They attributed it mainly to risk and gave excuses such as: We need time to see if we’re a good match; etc. Nowadays we know better.
-Falling in love is quite a predictable psychological process.
-It’s a combination of the sexual instinct plus a basic need of change.
-We’re continually changing, evolving, and we need someone to be able to evolve with us, what is basically called companionship.
-We can fully know a person’s character and form an emotional connection in a few months, but later on we may simply fall out of love, that is, stop feeling physically or psychically attracted towards the other person.
+They attributed it mainly to its risk and gave excuses such as “We need time to see if we’re a good match.”
+Nowadays, we know better.
+Falling in love is a predictable psychological process.
+It’s a combination of sexual instincts plus a basic need for change.
+We’re continually changing and evolving, and we need someone to be able to evolve with us, what is basically called companionship.
+We can fully know a person’s character and form an emotional connection in a few months, but later on, we may simply fall out of love, that is, stop feeling physically or psychically attracted to the other person.
 This is a normal process.
-There’s nothing wrong with changing partners as many times someone needs to, but protracted aimless relationships are detrimental to the evolution of the individual.
-We’re by nature social animals and to pair ourselves up is the simplest way to neutralize our sexual drive and focus our energies on our development.
+There’s nothing wrong with changing partners as many times someone needs to, but protracted, aimless relationships are detrimental to the evolution of the individual.
+We’re by nature social animals, and to pair ourselves up is the simplest way to neutralize our sexual drive and focus our energies on our development.